Marian Jazmik: Breaking the Rules

 The need to stitch

 She certainly didn’t let lockdown or writing keep her from her passion, “Even though I was writing the book, I had to stitch.
-Some of the work that I stitched during lockdown is actually in the book.
-I managed to get that in towards the end, before it was completely finished.”
+Some of the work I stitched during lockdown is in the book.
+I managed to get that in towards the end before it was completely finished.”

 Marian is an artist who creates art for herself first, “If I’m perfectly truthful”, she says, “I stitch because I enjoy stitching, and I enjoy the challenge and the problem-solving.
 I make for me, and if somebody else likes it, that’s a real bonus.”

 Of course, many people love what Marian creates.
-Marian takes the praise with her characteristic charm and humility, “When I started to get positive feedback from people saying how much they did like the work, and then, especially at the exhibition, it was quite humbling and quite overwhelming.
+Marian takes the praise with her charm and humility, “When I started to get positive feedback from people saying how much they liked the work, and then, especially at the exhibition, it was quite humbling and overwhelming.
 The response that I got from the exhibition was a really positive, confidence-boosting experience.
 It’s nice to know other people like what I’ve done.”

 Breaking the rules